Risk management

 f) Technological and comprehensive security risks

-In addition to probability and impact, reputational variables are also assessed.
-The System also includes the identification of emerging risks.
+In addition to probability and impact, there is an assessment of reputational variables.
+The system also includes the identification of emerging risks.

 The key pillars of the Comprehensive Risk Control and Management System